d-bl/GroundForge/docs/help/Change-tiles.md

 An example pattern
 ------------------

-Patterns can have different types and sizes of tiles, each having their pros and cons.
+The image below shows ground [F4](https://d-bl.github.io/GroundForge/tiles?whiting=F4_P180&patchWidth=9&patchHeight=9&d1=ctc&c1=ctc&b1=ctc&a1=ctc&d2=ctc&c2=ctcllctc&a2=ctcrrctc&tile=1483,8-48&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2) by Gertrude Whiting as defined in the [catalogue](/gw-lace-to-gf).

-The image below shows ground [F4](https://d-bl.github.io/GroundForge/tiles?whiting=F4_P180&patchWidth=9&patchHeight=9&d1=ctc&c1=ctc&b1=ctc&a1=ctc&d2=ctc&c2=ctcllctc&a2=ctcrrctc&tile=1483,8-48&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2) by Gertrude Whiting as defined in the [catalogue](/gw-lace-to-gf), marked with some possible base tiles.
+The black rectangles and squares mark some possible base tiles, each has their pros and cons.

 ![](images/brick-to-overlap-prepare.png)